-By attaching the relevant care guideline content to each PA request and sending it directly to Senior Whole Health, health care Providers receive an expedited, often immediate, response.
-Through a customized rules engine, Cite AutoAuth compares Senior Whole Health's specific criteria to the clinical information and attached guideline content to the procedure to determine potential for auto authorization.
+By attaching the relevant care guideline content to each prior authorization request and sending it directly to Senior Whole Health, health care Providers receive an expedited, often immediate, response.
+Through a customized rules engine, Cite AutoAuth compares Senior Whole Health's specific criteria to the clinical information and attached guideline content to the procedure to determine the potential for auto authorization.

-Self-services available in the Cite AutoAuth tool include, but are not limited to MRIs, CTs, PET scans.
-To see the full list of imaging codes that require PA, refer to the PA code LookUp Tool at https://www.molinahealthcare.com/providers/ma/swh/resources/provider-materials.aspx.
+Self-services available in the Cite AutoAuth tool include but are not limited to MRIs, CTs and PET scans.
+To see the full list of imaging codes that require prior authorization, refer to the Prior Authorization Code LookUp Tool at MolinaHealthcare.com/providers/ma/swh/resources/provider-materials.